 The Kansas City community lost an iconic writer this past week.
 Charles W. Gusewelle died Tuesday, November 15th at age 83.
 He wrote for The Kansas City Star for six decades.
 A few years ago, Gusewelle took part in the Library’s Dial-A-Story program.
 He recorded a child’s version of The Adventures of Tom Sawyer.
-We are posting this encore reading in celebration of Charles Gusewelle’s life.
+We are positing this encore reading of in celebration of Charles Gusewelle’s life.

 First, we updated our website.
 Next, we began implementing a new tagging system for library materials.
 And now we are changing our online catalog system.

 The catalog allows you to search our materials, place holds on items, and interact with your account.
 The system will allow you to interact with our library staff more easily, create themed lists, review books, and share your recommendations within the library community.